 knew the young man could take the extra work.
 Later, in

-Do any players stand out for the fact that you might have
+Do any players stand out for the fact that you might have underestimated them?

 Oh, I forget them.
 Because I want to forget them! (laughs) Oh, but I tell you who doesn't forget ‘em - the General Manager!
 He's got ‘em all down.
 But he might have missed a few when he was a scouting director, too, so we're even!

 Seriously, though, [veteran General Manager] Paul Richards once told me - when you miss one, just get it out of your mind.
 I've just tried to take the best information at a given time and go from there.

 After you evaluate your prospects, how do you decide on their signing bonus offers?

 That doesn't necessarily mean that signing them is an easy process, though.

 (sighs) Oh boy, Peter.

 I don't resent the players for holding out for the millions of dollars.
 If someone had that kind of money in front of you or me, we'd take it.
 Careers might only last a year or two.

-How closely do your scouts work with Minor League
+How closely do your scouts work with Minor League development staff?

 By and large, our scouts know what our top-notch Minor League instructors can do - that kind of cooperation is another benefit of low turnover, by the way.
 Those instructors have made us scouts look so good, it's unbelievable.